dyhes/zulip/templates/zerver/help/include/communities-directory-intro.md

 !!! tip ""

-    Coming to the [Zulip website](https://zulip.com) summer 2022 —
+    Coming to the [Aloha website](https://zulip.com) summer 2022 —
     [sign up][communities-directory-instructions] to be listed when it launches!

-The Zulip communities directory offers publicly accessible [Zulip Cloud][zulip-cloud] organizations an opportunity to be listed on the [Zulip website](https://zulip.com).
-It's a way for open-source projects, research communities, and others to advertise their Zulip community and support the Zulip project.
+The Aloha communities directory offers publicly accessible [Aloha Cloud][zulip-cloud] organizations an opportunity to be listed on the [Aloha website](https://zulip.com).
+It's a way for open-source projects, research communities, and others to advertise their Aloha community and support the Aloha project.

-The directory will display your community's name, logo, and a link to you Zulip chat.
+The directory will display your community's name, logo, and a link to you Aloha chat.
 Other information from your [organization profile](/help/create-your-organization-profile) and the size of your organization may be included as well.